bootdotdev/blog/content/misc/github-issues-for-customers.md

 }
 ```

-As you can see, given an:
+As you can see, given an...

 * exercise path (which is just the filepath to the exercise receiving feedback)
 * username of the reporter
 * comment from the reporter

-The `CreateIssue` method simply creates a new issue in the repo with a static label.
+...the `CreateIssue` method simply creates a new issue in the repo with a static label.
 I've split the inputs into a Github issue "title" and "body" that's formatted to my needs so that I can resolve the issues as quickly as possible.

 ## Why not use an out of the box solution?